-The biggest video game competition of all time is now just weeks away.
-Top-ranking Fortnite players from around the world will soon converge in New York City for the first ever Fornite World Cup Finals.
+The biggest video game competition of all time is underway.
+Top-ranking Fortnite players from around the world have converged in New York City for the first ever Fortnite World Cup Finals.

-The tournament will take place over three days and is expected to attract hundreds of thousands of viewers.
-Along with bragging rights, the top 100 players and top 50 Duos teams will compete for a massive $30 million prize pool.
+The tournament will run for three days and is expected to attract hundreds of thousands of viewers.
+Along with bragging rights, the top 100 players and top 50 Duos teams are competing for a massive $30 million prize pool.

-Here is everything you need to know about the Fortnite World Cup finals, including the tournament schedule, where you can watch the event, and who is expected to win.
+Here is everything you need to know about the Fortnite World Cup finals, including the tournament schedule, where you can watch the event, how to get tickets and who is expected to win.

 When is the Fortnite World Cup Finals?

-The Fortnite World Cup Finals will take place between July 26 and July 28 at the famous Arthur Ashe tennis stadium in Queens, New York.
-Epic Games' website says that coverage will begin at 11 AM ET, but specific match times have not been posted.
-We will update this page if or when those times are released.
+The Fortnite World Cup Finals takes place between July 26 and July 28 at the famous Arthur Ashe tennis stadium in Queens, New York.
+Epic Games' website says that the fan festival will begin at 9:30 AM ET with the stadium opening at 11:30 AM ET.

 Qualifier tournaments began on April 13 and alternated between duos and solos for the following 10 weeks.
 Each week, 100 played dropped into a round of Battle Royale to determine who would be going to the main event at the end of July.
 The final qualifying competition ended on June 21.

 How can I get Fortnite World Cup tickets?

 Tickets to the World Cup Finals have been sold out for weeks, so your best option to watch it in person is to buy tickets from an exchange site, like StubHub.
 Three-day passes are currently starting at $75 but that price will fluctuate as the event draws to a close.